Quick Summary

 You have to do the following:

-Tip: Never use refs and findDomNode() for accessing rendered DOM elements to inject content through innerHTML and similar properties.
+Tip: Never use refs and findDomNode() to access rendered DOM elements to inject content through innerHTML and similar properties.

 Make sure you or your developer never does this: